Master Protocol Workshop

 Ditte Zerlang Andersen, PhD, MSc

 Ditte Zerlang Andersen joined the clinical trial department at the Danish Medicines Agency (DKMA) in 2015.
-Starting as a clinical trial assessor, she now works as a project manager, leading European alignments in the regulatory clinical trial landscape and is chair for the ‘project and portfolio management’ sub-group of the Clinical Trial Coordination Group (CTCG).
-Ditte has been responsible for project management in the EMRN DCT project, which has delivered the EU harmonized recommendation paper on decentralized elements in clinical trials from the European medicines regulatory network (EMRN) in Dec 2022.
+Starting as a clinical trial assessor, she now leads strategic European alignments in our regulatory clinical trial landscape as a Senior EU project lead.
+Ditte led the recent task force delivering the recommendation paper on decentralized elements in clinical trials from the European medicines regulatory network (EMRN) in Dec 2022.
+Currently, Ditte lead the ‘COMBINE’ project on the CTR, IVDR, MDR interface and coordinates the ACT EU priority area on methodologies.
 Prior joining DKMA, Ditte worked 5 years in the pharmaceutical industry and have a PhD in neuroscience.

 Patricia Noel

-- Project Officer for PrecISE, Lung Division, NHLBI
+Project Officer for PrecISE, Lung Division, NHLBI, NIH, United States

 Saira Ramasastry, MS, MSc